01 of 09

 Introduction to Choosing and Opening a Durian

 Durian season comes only twice a year but when it does it generates much excitement among Southeast Asians.
-While the strong smell may drive some people away, the taste can literally bring you to a higher dimension.
-Just ask the converts…
+While the strong smell may drive some people away, the taste can bring you to a higher dimension.
+Just ask the converts.
+It is used in a variety of recipes, including rice dishes and curry.

 It is important to know how to choose the right durian.
 If it is too ripe, it may be overly bitter and pungent.
 If it is not ripe enough, the flesh will be hard and probably tasteless.